Brayzure/warframe-drop-rates/README.md

 mission_type | String? | The mission type.
 Will be `null` if one does not exist rotation | String/Boolean? | The rotation the item may drop on.
 Will be `false` if mission type does not support rotations.
 Will be `null` if not applicable. event_exclusive | Boolean? | Whether the node is part of an event?
 Not sure.
-Will be `null` if not applicable item | String | The item that drops from the mission chance | Float | The chance the item drops from the mission
+Will be `null` if not applicable item_name | String | The item that drops from the mission chance | Float | The chance the item drops from the mission

 Example: